LBaaS/lbaas-api/lbaas-tenant-api.md

 3. IPV6 address types are not supported.

 4. HTTPS protocol for load balancers are not supported.
+It is not advertised in /protocols request.

+5. The ability to list deleted load balancers is not supported.